 The scheme will not affect the majority of site users including customers driving the following vehicles.

-- 4X4’s (excluding pick-up trucks and certain types of 4x4’s, see definition below of a commercial-type vehicle)
+- 4X4’s (excluding pick-up trucks and certain types of 4x4’s, see definition below of a commercial-type vehicle.
+Where uncertainty exists, the council reserves the right to issue a non-standard permit to any vehicle.)

 - People carriers (unless seats are removed)